eezstreet/SWATEliteForce/README.md

 # VERSION HISTORY #

 #### v6.3

+ATTENTION to server admins: Your permissions are now handled in Swat4XDedicatedServer.ini !!
+Move your admin lines in SwatGuiState.ini to Swat4XDedicatedServer.ini *before* patching your game, otherwise your role information will be lost!

  - Added a new weapon: Suppressed P90
  - The Uzi, TEC-9 and AKM have flashlights now.
 (The TEC-9 always did, and does not have a modified model)
  - Added a new ingame Admin panel.
 From this panel, you can now kick, ban, go to the next map, etc. All players can use it, but only actions which can be carried out by their current role will be selectable.
  - Added a new WebAdmin panel.
 The WebAdmin can currently only be used to chat with players and check the server status.
+ - Admin data is now saved in Swat4XDedicatedServer.ini instead of SwatGuiState.ini
  - The LaunchSEF.bat script will now check to make sure that the mod is installed correctly before launching.
 If it is not, it will give a detailed explanation as to how to fix the problem.

 #### v6.2